 Therefore, make sure to skim through the user manual and the reviews of other experts.
 This will prevent unnecessary accidents and give you an idea of what your drone can and can’t handle.

 You may consider taking off some of your drone’s equipment, like the propeller guards, to reduce its weight.
 By adjusting your drone to a specific purpose, you’ll have a lot more room to work with.

-And if you’re serious about improving the overall performance, a battery upgrade may do the trick.
+And if you’re serious about improving the overall performance, research more about the best materials to use for building up a drone, or maybe, a battery upgrade may do the trick.